kisjoke91/CountDown/README.md

 # CountDown

-This is an AVR mcu based count down device with HD44780 LCD display.
+This is an AVR mcu based count down device with one signal output and with HD44780 compatible display.
+For more (like pics etc..) please visit http://chaos-dev.ml/2018/10/19/idozito-keszitese-avr-mikrokontrollerrel/